rogusdev/fast32/README.md

 ### Speed

 This is intended to be as fast as basically possible, while still keeping an intuitive interface.

-It is, per the bench comparisons in this repo, on my machine, about 65-100%+ faster than the closest [alternative](https://github.com/archer884/crockford) for decoding u64s, and ~15-50%+ faster for encoding u64s (bigger percent improvement for larger numbers).
+It is, per the [bench comparisons](https://github.com/rogusdev/fast32/blob/main/cmp/benches/comparisons.rs) in this repo, on my machine, about 65-100%+ faster than the closest [alternative](https://github.com/archer884/crockford) for decoding u64s, and ~15-50%+ faster for encoding u64s, with bigger percent improvements for larger numbers.
 (That repo does not offer u128 or uuid support to compare against.)

-It is also ~35% faster on decoding raw bytes and ~35-40% faster on encoding raw bytes than the closest [other alternative](https://github.com/ia0/data-encoding) (that is significantly more mature but does not offer this crate's integer encoding/decoding, on top of the slower performance).
+It is also ~35-40% faster on decoding and encoding raw bytes vs the closest [other alternative](https://github.com/ia0/data-encoding) that is more mature but does not offer this crate's integer encoding/decoding, on top of the slower performance.
 There is an earlier and [seemingly long abandoned](https://github.com/andreasots/base32) alternative that is generally about 3x slower than this crate (and thus ~2x slower than the other alternative as well), but still somewhat popular.

 ### Summary